vinca

 Vinca in Hanging Baskets

 All plants in hanging baskets need a little more attention as opposed to planting them in the ground.
-Vince in hanging baskets needs to be watered every other day during mid-spring and mid-fall.
+Vinca plants in hanging baskets need to be watered every other day during mid-spring and mid-fall.
 During the hot summertime, they need water every day.
 Yes, every day and mornings are more beneficial than afternoon watering.

 Constant watering will leech out the nutrients in a hanging basket.
 It is best to fertilize at least once per month during the growing seasons.
 This is typically spring, summer, and early fall.